My personal interests are varied and range from cooking to writing to photography.

 - Herby Onion: Caramelize some onions.
 You can do this by cooking them with the sausages or by softening them in a frying pan or skillet first.
 Mix the onions with the sausages and lay them out neatly.
 Add a few teaspoons of mixed herbs into the batter mix before you pour it over the sausages.

-- Cheese and Chives: Cut up some chives or spring onions and mix it with grated Parmesan cheese.
+- Cheese and Chives: Cut up some chives or spring onions and mix them with grated parmesan cheese.
 Add them to the batter just before you pour it over the sausages.

 - Sun-Dried Tomato and Chopped Basil: Chop up sun-dried tomatoes and some fresh basil.
 Sprinkle these into the dish just before you pour the batter.